 Save Our Species is an illustrated guide focused on 30 of our most loved ‘at risk’ creatures including hedgehogs, shrill carder bees, red squirrels (grey squirrels are not to blame), Skylarks, puffins, barn owl, Seahorses and bottle-nose dolphins.

 Bee houses often are not good, as they get infested with mites.
-See native wildlife posts to know natural food to grow, rather than have them rely on us.
 If planting to attract wildlife, make your garden safe for pets to know plants, flowers, trees and other items to avoid.

 These books to teach children about endangered species, are sure to be fun, as well as educational.
 Ecological writer Satish Kumar once said that ‘unless you know Nature, you cannot love her’.
 That’s what happens when children are taught to shoot innocent creatures, because they are never taught about the wonder and beauty of letting wildlife live their natural lives, and how shooting animals leave cubs to starve etc. If you truly adored the animal kingdom, it would be impossible to intentionally kill it.
 Start them early with these wonderful books.

 Interview with a Tiger (and other clawed beasts) is a great book to introduce children to the wildlife kingdom.
 If you could talk to animals, what would you ask?
 This book takes the form of illustrated interviews to a tiger, wolf, ant-eater, honey badger and more.
 For instance:

 I eat 15 kilograms in one go.
 Wolf it down!
 You can’t waste food as a predator.
 It may be ages until you catch something again, especially during winter.
 We can’t order online like you!

 Get familiar with 10 fierce and furry beasts, as they step up to the mic, and share their habits, behaviour, likes and dislikes and favourite foods.
 Each animal has its own story to tell, and its own attitude.